hashicorp/terraform-provider-azurerm/website/docs/d/lb_backend_address_pool.html.markdown

 * `virtual_network_id` - The ID of the Virtual Network where the Backend Address of the Load Balancer exists.

 * `ip_address` - The Static IP address for this Load Balancer within the Virtual Network.

+* `inbound_nat_rule_port_mapping` - A list of `inbound_nat_rule_port_mapping` block as defined below.

+---

+A `inbound_nat_rule_port_mapping` block exports the following:

+* `inbound_nat_rule_name` - The name of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool Address.

+* `frontend_port` - The Frontend Port of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool Address.

+* `backend_port` - The Backend Port of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool Address.

 ## Timeouts